 The message that Holly shared with this mantra was actually written the day after the inauguration, which wasn't my best day either but it was exponentially better than the day after the election.
 I couldn't believe the sun even came up—maybe the news was still a few light years away—or that Earth was still turning on its axis.
 I can't feel it move so for all I know, maybe it wasn't.
-The entire day I walked around in a kind of stupor like a trauma victim, feeling like my head was three feet from my shoulders and my heart was so heavy it had collapsed under it own weight.
+The entire day I walked around in a trauma-induced stupor, bleeding internally and feeling like my head was three feet from my shoulders.
+My heart was so heavy it had collapsed under it own weight.
 Any sense of higher spiritual perspective had been bombed out of the sky and vaporized into flames the moment it hit earth's atmosphere.

 Definitely not a day or a week or even a month when I would have felt up to being anyone's inspiration, comfort, or wise teacher.
 It took some time, but eventually I remembered who is ultimately in charge and reclaimed a small but fragile sense of mental and emotional balance.
 At the very least, I could hold my mind on the image of Kali , not only as the essence of Divine Mother but also the destroyer of evil, the liberator.
 My favorite words from A Course in Miracles is the line: I don't know what this is for.

 But Holly didn't have the luxury of grappling with her spiritual and existential crisis, she couldn't take time out to come to grips with the unfathomable.
 She was knee-deep in leading Hip Sobriety School and she had to show up during the during.